DAA-T1/djikstra/README.md

 - Example: `cargo run --release -- run --input input.txt`.
 - Example: `cargo run --release -- benchmark --input input.txt -n 100000`.

+## Tests for Correctness

+Run testcases to check for correctness using `cargo test`.

+## Advanced Tests

+- We have testcases (and their expected output) in the `tests` directory.
+The expected output is generated using the `networkX` library in Python.
+- Run the files using `cargo run --release -- run --input data/<filename>.txt` and compare the output with the expected output using the `diff` command.
+- All the testcases are correct and have been verified using the above approach.

 ## Documentation

 Use `cargo doc --open` to browse the documentation in your browser.

-## Tests for Correctness

-Run testcases to check for correctness using `cargo test`.

 ## Input